SchmidBohdan/search_languages/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.6.2p47

-* System dependencies
+* Rails - 5.2.3

-* Configuration
+* How it works:

-* Database creation

-* Database initialization
+  -first you must to put value in field then check type of searching(it can be: Name, Type, Designed by) -search result will be displayed in boxes

-* How to run the test suite
+* How to launch it:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  - bundle exec rails s or rails s